 Communication Channels

-The campus utilizes several methods of communication for alerting campus personnel and students in the event of an emergency.
+The campus uses several methods to alert campus personnel and students in the event of an emergency.

 Spokane Campus Emergency Alert System (Everbridge)

-The WSU Spokane Emergency Alert System delivers timely emergency messages through various methods, including SMS texting, automated phone calls, and email.
+The WSU Spokane Emergency Alert System delivers timely emergency messages via SMS, automated phone calls, and email.
 Employees and students are automatically enrolled in campus alerts; however, they can log in to their MyWSU account to update their notification settings.
 All members of the campus community will receive alerts to their WSU email.
-Users have the option to update their phone number and add a parent or emergency contact.
+Users can update their phone number and add a parent or emergency contact.

-During an incident, you may receive multiple messages, providing updates regarding the incident and actions you should take.
+During an incident, you may receive multiple messages providing updates and actions you should take.
 Depending on the overall threat to campus safety, some messages may only be sent as an email notification (low threat) or through all channels (high threat).
 When appropriate, an all-clear or follow-up message regarding the incident may also be delivered via the Alert system.

 Campus PA System (Blue Poles)

-The Spokane campus is equipped with a campus PA system that allows officers to notify those who may be outside of buildings to take shelter or leave campus in the event of an emergency.
+The Spokane campus is equipped with a PA system that allows officers to notify those outside buildings to take shelter or leave campus in the event of an emergency.
 This system can be activated by any security personnel.

 Media Updates

 Local television and radio stations may broadcast emergency notices, particularly during inclement weather.
-In the event of an emergency requiring a media response, the campus Director of Marketing & Strategic Communications will work with campus and system leadership to develop messaging.
+In the event of an emergency requiring a media response, a designated communications employee will work with campus and system leadership to develop messaging.

 Campus Announcements

-The WSU Spokane campus announcements are used to deliver important information related to emergency preparedness and important resources after an incident.
+The WSU Spokane campus announcements are used to deliver important information on emergency preparedness and key resources after an incident.
 Employees are encouraged to review the safety information and reminders posted in the announcements regularly.